nextsnake/nextcore/docs/gateway.rst

    MESSAGE_CONTENT_INTENT = 1 << 15

 .. note::
-   This can also be stored in binary representation
+   This can also be stored in binary representation.

    .. code-block:: python3

         GUILD_MESSAGES_INTENT = 0b1000000000
         MESSAGE_CONTENT_INTENT = 0b1000000000000000

-If you want to use multiple intents, you can combine them using bitwise or (``|``)
+If you want to use multiple intents, you can combine them using bitwise or (``|``).

 .. code-block:: python3

    INTENTS = GUILD_MESSAGES_INTENT | MESSAGE_CONTENT_INTENT

-Now just give it to the :class:`ShardManager`
+Now just give it to the :class:`ShardManager`.

 .. code-block:: python3